Dr Kevin Marchbank

 MIC3044 Provide seminar

 - Yang Y, Denton H, Davies OR, Smith-Jackson K, Kerr H, Herbert A, Barlow PN, Pickering MC, Marchbank KJ.
-Homodimeric Mini-FH Ameliorates Experimental C3G with Excellent In vivo Pharmacodynamics .
-Journal of the American Society of Nephrology 2017.
-Submitted.
+Homodimeric Minimal Factor H fusion proteins Ameliorate Experimental C3G with Improved In vivo Pharmacodynamics Compared To Mini-FH.
+Journal of the American Society of Nephrology 2018.
+In Press.

 - Kerr H, Wong E, Makou E, Yang Y, Marchbank K, Kavanagh D, Richards A, Herbert A, Barlow P. Disease-linked mutations in factor H reveal pivotal role of cofactor activity in self surface-selective regulation of complement activation.
 Journal of Biological Chemistry 2017, Epub ahead of print.